 Some Shark vacuums have variable suction power.
 As the name implies, this feature allows you to adjust the suction for delicate carpets, rugs, drapes, and upholstery.
 If you’re worried about damaging your rugs or hardwood flooring, this feature is for you.

-Basic Shark upright vacuums start at around $130 to $250.
-These models have swivel heads, extra-large dust cups, and HEPA filters.
-They have impressive suction and power, though they lack the extras like lift-away mode, dual brushes, and a long list of accessories.
+Basic Shark uprights start at around $130 to $250.
+These models have swivel steering, extra-large dust cups, and HEPA filters.
+They have impressive suction and power, though they lack the extras like a powered lift-away mode, dual brushes, and a long list of accessories.

-Between $250 and $325 are Shark upright vacuums with lift-away or hand-vac modes, dual brush rolls, and extra accessories like under-appliance wands, anti-allergen dusting brushes, and pet tools.
+Between $250 and $325 are Shark uprights with lift-away or hand-vac modes, dual brush rolls, and extra accessories such as under-appliance wands, anti-allergen dusting brushes, and pet hair tools.
 Some may also include enhanced glide and steering options for increased maneuverability.

-For $325 to $425, you’ll find Shark’s full-size upright vacuums with all the bells and whistles, including motorized pet tools for cleaning upholstery and floors.
+For $325 to $425, you’ll find Shark’s full-size uprights with all the bells and whistles, including motorized pet tools for cleaning upholstery and floors.
 These models also have fingertip controls for even easier transitions between flooring types.